RaghavRamesh/Scorecard-Scraper/README.md

 # Scorecard-Scraper

 ### What is it?
-A script that scrapes the cricket scorecard given the URL.
+A script that scrapes a cricket scorecard given the URL.

 ### How to run?
-Download or clone the repository.
-Then run:
+Run
 ```node scraper.js 'url'```

 where 'url' is of format ['http://seasonedprosg.com/Scorecard2015?Live=0&id=1200'](http://seasonedprosg.com/Scorecard2015?Live=0&id=1200)